kolakek/pimi-widget/README.md

 - **LocationUnavailableException:** The widget could not retrieve your location.
 Please ensure that location services are enabled on your device.
 See the Location Access section above.

+- **Other exceptions:** Most exceptions are likely related to network issues.
+The widget will continue updating using the available forecast data until the internet becomes available again.

 ## Donations

 If you’d like to support meaningful work, consider donating to other projects such as: